serendeepia/playbook/_docs/1_3_perks.md

 ## Personal projects

-You can also work on [personal projects](/2-3-career-path#personal-projects).
-There are some conditions but we like our team to work on projects that can become our next [product](4-0-projects-products#main-phases-of-a-project) or our next [published paper](/3-0-research).
+You can also work on [personal projects](https://github.com/serendeepia/playbook/blob/master/_docs/2_3_career_path.md#side-projects).
+There are some conditions but we like our team to work on projects that can become our next [product](https://github.com/serendeepia/playbook/blob/master/_docs/4_0_projects_products.md#main-phases-of-a-project) or our next [published paper](https://github.com/serendeepia/playbook/blob/master/_docs/3_0_research.md).

 ## Personal development

 Don't forget the world is alive and everything is changing very fast.
 We need time for ourselves to keep improving and learning.
-That is why we encourage you with things as [side projects](/2-3-career-path#side-projects) and keep learning new skills.
-Also, don't forget to tell about them to the rest of your team in the [team meetings](1-2-communication#team-meetings) or [weekly all-hands](/1-2-communication#weekly-all-hands).
+That is why we encourage you with things as [side projects](https://github.com/serendeepia/playbook/blob/master/_docs/2_3_career_path.md#side-projects) and keep learning new skills.
+Also, don't forget to tell about them to the rest of your team in the [team meetings](https://github.com/serendeepia/playbook/blob/master/_docs/1_2_communication.md#team-meetings) or [weekly all-hands](https://github.com/serendeepia/playbook/blob/master/_docs/1_2_communication.md#weekly-all-hands).

+## Labour agreement

+In Serendeepia we follow the [Spanish metal industry labour agreement](https://drive.google.com/open?id=0B38wPgHzrl01OWd3Yl9ETGhwVTZMY2EzNFFrV3RzNVBfT3Nz)